 \subsubsection{Qualitative Evaluation}

-To complement the quantitative evaluation, we perform a qualitative analysis of a single severe precipitation event from the test set.
-The selected event corresponds to the most intense volumetric radar observation in the test period by overall reflectivity magnitude and spatial extent.
-Focusing on such an extreme event allows us to examine the behavior of the proposed volumetric motion field estimator where nowcasting performance is most needed.
+To complement the quantitative results, we analyze a single severe precipitation event from the test set, selected as the most intense case in terms of reflectivity and spatial extent.
+Such an extreme event provides a suitable setting to assess the behavior of the volumetric motion field estimator under conditions where vertical variability is expected.

-The event follows an extended period of extreme heat which was abruptly replaced by a strong convective outbreak associated with a cold front.
-Severe thunderstorms developed along across western Slovakia.
-The storms were accompanied by intense rainfall and strong wind gusts with reports of whirlwinds, indicating the presence of organized convective structures and strong low-level shear.
-Such conditions are expected to produce vertical variability in precipitation fields, making it a natural test case for evaluating the potential benefits of altitude-wise motion estimation.
-By analyzing the extrapolated volumetric nowcast for this case, we aim to both look for examples of benefits of the volumetric approach and the sources of the systematic bias identified in the quantitative evaluation.
+The event follows a heatwave and is associated with a convective outbreak along a cold front over western Slovakia, producing intense rainfall, strong winds, and organized storm structures.
+These conditions suggest potential benefits from altitude-wise motion estimation.

-The format constraints of a journal publication limit the direct visualization of volumetric data.
-We therefore present the results using vertically pooled CMAX representations, while interpreting the observed artifacts in the context of the full three-dimensional radar volumes.
+Due to visualization constraints, results are shown as vertically pooled CMAX fields, while interpretation is based on the full 3D volumes.